TeaPearce/Counter-Strike_Behavioural_Cloning/README.md

 ## Datasets

-For access to all datasets, please email the first author (tp424 at cam dot ac dot uk) with the title 'csgo dataset access' and a one sentence summary of how you intend to use the data.
+For access to all datasets, please email the first author (tim dot pearce at microsoft dot com, where dot = . and at = @) with the title 'csgo dataset access' and a one sentence summary of how you intend to use the data.
 The email address you send from will be granted access to the cloud account.
 A brief description of dataset and directory structure is given below.

 - ```dataset_dm_scraped_dust2/hdf5_dm_july2021_*.hdf5```
     - total files: 5500